 It’s not until you understand how each provider has their own definitions of cover that you can fully appreciate what AIG offers.
 This is why it can be so risky to “do-it-yourself”.

 As an independent and impartial consultancy, we’ll research the whole market for you.
-Our friendly experts will make a personal recommendation to suit your specific needs.
+Our friendly specialists will make a personal recommendation to suit your specific needs.
 And we’ll make sure everything is set up as smoothly as possible.

 Or, if you’re sure you know what you are looking for, you can use our Critical Illness quote tool.
 This can help you compare the cost across the top UK providers and apply online.